Skip to Content

 1. Gather information.
 You'll need documents that show your income and identity.
 You'll also need to provide a mailing address.
 If you are homeless, you can use the address of a trusted friend or relative.

-2. Complete your initial application: You can apply online, by phone, or in person at your local Department of Human Services office.
-Remember, you can apply for other government assistance programs, like food stamps or Oregon Health Plan, at the same time.
+2. Complete your initial application.
+You can apply online, by phone, or in person at your local Department of Human Services office.
+Remember, you can apply for other government assistance programs, like SNAP food stamps, at the same time.
 Learn more about applying on this government site.

 Need help in another language when applying for TANF?
 Ask for an interpreter when you apply and you'll be provided with one for free.
 Asking for an interpreter is important so you can provide accurate information about yourself and your situation.
 If you have problems getting help in the language you speak, you can call the Governor’s Advocacy Office or Oregon's Public Benefits Hotline for more help.